raj23manj/golang-demo-app/notes.md

         - Reference to variable is saved in the elem filed in sudog struct
         - Sender comes and copies the data directly to receiver stack variable
         - puts the receiver to runnable state.

+  * Summary
+    - hchan struct represents the channel
+    - it contains circular ring buffer and mutex lock
+    - Goroutines that gets blocked on send or recv are parked in sendq or recvq
+    - Go scheduler moves the blocked goroutines, out of OS thread
+    - Once channel operation is complete, goroutine is moved back to local run queue